Stephen Nolan: Awards

 In total, Nolan has won twelve Sony Radio Academy Awards.
 Of these, seven are Gold, giving him the record for the most Golds in the history of the awards.
-Five of these were awarded during his time with Belfast CityBeat radio, including: UK Speech Broadcaster of the Year 2003 and for his show, The Stephen Nolan Show, The Speech Programme Award of the Year 2006.
+Five of these were awarded during his time with Belfast CityBeat radio, including: UK Speech Broadcaster of the Year 2003 and for his show, The Nolan Show, The Speech Programme Award of the Year 2006.
 He also won the Royal Television Society's Regional Presenter of the Year Award in 2005 and 2006, as well as being nominated for the National Presenter Award in 2008.

 Personal life

-Nolan often discusses starting work aged 12, in a video store while at school.
+Nolan often discusses starting work, aged 12, in a video store while at school.
 Religion is a regular feature on his radio shows.
 In 2015, he stated he was an atheist and as a result he issued an apology for breaching BBC guidelines.

-In February 2021, Nolan criticised online trolls on Twitter and said: "It's clear I have a weight problem."
+In February 2021, Nolan criticised online trolls on Twitter and said: "[i]t's clear I have a weight problem."

 Nolan lives in Mahee Island in County Down.

+In an interview with Belfast Telegraph journalist Sam McBride, he told the newspaper that 'I’ve £3m, but not having a family is failure'.